How to Get Discounts or Cheap Vatican Tickets

 Vatican City| ©Juan García Arenas

-With a guided tour, in addition to better understanding the works and the context of everything you are going to see, you are assured a visit to the key points of the Vatican.
-This option costs around €48 on Hellotickets and is very convenient considering all that it includes.
+With a guided tour, in addition to better understand the works and the context of everything you are going to see, you ensure the visit to the key points of the Vatican.
+This option costs about €48 on Hellotickets and is very convenient considering all that it includes.
 What you'll appreciate most is the fact that you can skip the queues.

 Book a guided tour of the Vatican